 Ormerod, P. (1994).
 The Death of Economics.
 London: Faber and Faber.

 Phillips, A. W. (1958).
 The Relation Between Unemployment and the Rate of Change of Money Wage Rates in the United Kingdom, 1861-1957.
 Economica, 25: 283–299.
 URL

 Samuelson, P. A., and Nordhaus, W. D. (1998).
 Economics.
 Boston, MA, Burr Ridge, IL, etc.: Irwin, McGraw-Hill, 16th edition.

-Related 'Full employment through the price mechanism' and 'Mass unemployment: The joint failure of orthodox and heterodox economics' and 'NAIRU: an exhaustive dancing-angels-on-a-pinpoint blather' and 'The flat-earth realism of economists' and 'The father of modern economics and his imbecile kids' and 'How to overcome the manifest silliness of Econ 101 and save the economy'.
+Related 'Full employment through the price mechanism' and 'Mass unemployment: The joint failure of orthodox and heterodox economics' and 'NAIRU: an exhaustive dancing-angels-on-a-pinpoint blather' and 'Full employment, the Phillips Curve, and the end of Gaganomics' and 'NAIRU and the scientific incompetence of Orthodoxy and Heterodoxy' and 'The flat-earth realism of economists' and 'The father of modern economics and his imbecile kids' and 'How to overcome the manifest silliness of Econ 101 and save the economy'.
 See also on Lars Syll's blog here and here for wage-led growth.
-For details of the big picture see cross-references Employment.
+For details of the big picture see cross-references Employment/Phillips Curve.